thedzy/go-titles/README.md

 ## State

 - Some fonts it does not render some characters, for example, the letter 'n' might not appear when using myfont.ttf??
-- Unicode character beyond 1byte (255 or \u00FF) do not render, this matters for title and for characters used in the character map, but will write to screen
+- Unicode characters beyond 1byte (255 or \u00FF) do not render, this matters for title and for characters used in the character map, but will write to screen
     - Workaround: Use the python script to create json maps and use those in the go program.
 It will allow you to use those character to render but still not be in the title, for that stick the python version